electronicgore/PTBF-soundboard/README.md

 * `soundbank_verbose` (default: `true`): whether the bot will respond with messages a lá `username played "sound" for 50 points`.
 Set to `False` if you do not want these messages and/or if you do not want to use the bot economy.
 * `soundbank_gain` (default: `0`): global volume level modifier for all sounds, in dB.
 * `soundbank_cooldown` (default: `15`): cooldown for playing sounds (in seconds).
+* `soundbank_permission` (default: ``): set the permission group for playing sounds from the bank.
+By default everyone in chat can use the `!sb` command (see [PTBF readme](https://github.com/sharkbound/PythonTwitchBotFramework#permissions) for an explanation of permissions).

 ## Soundbank collections
 * `soundbank_use_collections` (default: `false`): are you using any soundboard collections?
 See [collections](#collections)
 * `soundbank_collections` (default: `None`): defines the soundboard collections for you to use; see [collections](#collections) for more details.
+* `soundbank_collections_permission`: set the permission group for playing sounds from the soundbank collections.
+If unset, defaults to the value set in `soundbank_permission`.
+If that is not set either, defaults to unrestricted access.

 ## Soundbank hotkeys
 * `soundbank_use_hotkeys` (default: `false`): should the bot react to hotkeys defined in the following config items?